 Refrigerant lines are typically covered with foam insulation to prevent them from losing energy.
 These refrigerant tubes travel from the evaporator coil on the air handler to the condenser that is located outside your house.

-If the insulation on the refrigerant lines is damaged, replace it to enhance the efficiency of your air conditioning system.
+If the insulation on the refrigerant lines is damaged, replace it when you are cleaning your air conditioner to enhance the efficiency of your system.
 The first way to fix this issue is to purchase and install a foam insulation sleeve for the refrigerant lines.
 You may also choose to wrap the refrigerant lines with insulation tape.

 Step 6) Test the Air Conditioning Unit